EngineHub/WorldGuard/README.txt

 - Temporarily stop fire globally with some commands.
 - Fix the block lag.
 - Destroy tools on drop to alleviate the durability cheat.
+- OR just fix the durability bug.
+- Prevent gravel and sand from falling.
+- Allow portal blocks to be placed anywhere.

 hMod is required as WorldGuard is a plugin for hMod.